raspberrypilearning/ghostbusters/en/step_4.md

 ## Random ghosts

-Your ghost is really easy to catch, because it doesn't move!
+Your ghost is really easy to catch at the moment, because it doesn't move!

-+ Instead of staying in the same position, can you code your ghost to appear in random positions on the screen?
++ Can you add code to your ghost so tha, instead of staying in the same position, it appears at random positions on the screen?

 --- hints ---
 --- hint ---